rizinorg/book/src/configuration/evars.md

 ### asm.sub.varonly: `bool`

-Boolean which substitutes the variable expression with the local variable name.
+Substitutes the variable expression with the local variable name.

 For example: `var_14h` as `rbp - var_14h`, in the disassembly.